superlandscape | Landscapes of Hope | Book

 ISBN: 978-981-11-8139-9

-The UNESCO heritage city of Malacca is a historically rich center, but one in which environmental, urban and above all social crises are currently taking a heavy toll: building speculation, reclamation work along the coast with immense dredging operations, deforestation of coastal mangroves, soil erosion, sea-water incursion, water pollution and hydraulic risk are the heavy price paid for the city’s rapid and destructive development.
-How to solve such environmental, urban and human complexities?
-Can we as landscape architects and educators instill hope through the deployment of projects on various scales, from regional projects to the highly localized?
+The UNESCO heritage city of Malacca is a historically rich center, but one facing significant environmental, urban, and social crises that are currently taking a heavy toll: building speculation, coastal reclamation with extensive dredging, deforestation of mangroves, soil erosion, seawater intrusion, water pollution, and hydraulic risks are the high costs of the city’s rapid and destructive development.
+How can we address such environmental, urban, and human challenges?
+Can landscape architects and educators inspire hope through projects at various scales, from regional efforts to highly localized initiatives?
+These projects are rooted in the belief that the landscape is not only an environmental resource but also a potential economic resource—a key driver of alternative development for the territory and its cities.

 DOWNLOAD